MobiFlight/MobiFlight-Connector/docs/undo/redo/path-inspection.md

 ### State owner

-- Backend project state
+- Hybrid

+The frontend project store is already modified during the DnD interaction.

-- The frontend project store is updated during the drag operation and then synchronized with the backend through `ConfigValueFullUpdate`
+The backend project store is updated through `CommandResortConfigItem`, after which `ConfigValueFullUpdate` messages synchronize the final state back to the frontend.

 ### Persistence